(Struggle within) It suits you fine,

 The superintendent is currently reading about the crucial role that literacy plays in a democratic society.
 But this is something we covered in a one-day workshop when Kelly Gallagher presented in the valley a couple of years ago.
 It is something that, left to my own devices, I've worked with my students on since then.

 This workshop presenter posed the question about why is reading valuable; my answer, read Gallagher's nine Reading Reasons.
 Sheesh!
 The thing I like about Gallagher is that it isn't just about research, it's about practical applications.
+Why is it assumed that we don't listen, don't care, or don't know?

 The authoritarian structure just really irritates me.